 Early Beginnings

-Viviana Durante was born in Rome and started ballet aged six, graduating from classes held in a local garage to the Teatro dell'Opera di Roma.
-Spotted by ballerina Galina Samsova, she came to London to join the Royal Ballet School at age ten.
+Viviana Durante was born in Rome and started ballet aged six, graduating from classes in a local garage to the Teatro dell'Opera di Roma.
+Spotted by ballerina Galina Samsova, she came to London to join the Royal Ballet School aged eleven.
 A year later she featured in a Thames Television documentary, I Really Want to Dance.
 After six years at the school she graduated with distinction and joined The Royal Ballet, aged 17.

 Star of The Royal Ballet